 Earnings hold firm

-The earnings of auto manufacturers and suppliers have held up surprisingly well this year (something we discussed in our latest Industry Insights video).
+The earnings of auto manufacturers and suppliers have held up surprisingly well this year.
 While earnings in Q2 were weak and leverage remains high, global lockdowns and associated production shutdowns means this is to be expected.
 During this period, all auto firms announced measures to preserve liquidity – including cost cutting, a reduction in capital expenditure and putting dividends on hold – and withdrew guidance for this financial year.

 US auto manufacturers have clearly worked hard since the global financial crisis to decrease their breakeven points to 10-11m SAAR (car sales at a seasonally adjusted annual rate).
 Performance in Q2 allowed us to see just how much effort auto manufacturers had put in: for example, GM almost reported a profit in North America, despite the fact that volumes were down by 60% in the region over the second quarter.